simark/documentation/en/User/Organize_articles.md

 To tag an already-saved article, go to the reading page of the article.
 There is a part `tags` followed with a pencil.
 Click on the pencil.

 Input in the box the tags you want to assign.
 Add as many tags as you want.
-You can separate them with a comma to save some time.
+They need to be separated by commas and not spaces.
 Auto-completion is available here: when you type the first letters of an existing tag, it is not necessary to type the whole word.
 Select it in the drop-down list.
 Once all your tags are inputted, click  on the button **Tag**.

 Then, you can go back to your article and read it.